SimRai32/tweeter/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm run local` command.
+- Run the development web server using the `npm start` command.